 Let’s be honest, I cannot physically change a tire myself or even pump it with air.
 I don’t have the arm strength to actually move off the lug nuts.
 Fancy word, no?
 I had to Google it.
-Basically it’s those little hexagon or round circles you see holding the tire.
+Basically they’re those little hexagons or round circles you see holding the tire.

 K, so what did I actually learn?
-I learned how to avoid waiting for hours for someone to help me change a tire.
+I learned how to avoid waiting for hours for someone to help me.

 - Move to a safe stop and check all four tires.
-If you blew out your tire, stop reading.
+If you blew one out, stop reading.
 You cannot drive further and will need roadside assistance.
 (Chaverim members operate in many areas so you may want to try them first.
 Otherwise, many car manufacturers offer free roadside assistance).

-- If the tire appears low, Google the closest tire center.
+- If it appears low, Google the closest tire center.
 If it’s within one mile, drive there slowly.
 If you are driving way slower than anyone else on the road, turn on your hazard lights.

-- If there is no tire center within a mile but there is a gas station within a mile, I drive directly to the gas station and fill the tire with air so I can buy some time and get to a tire center that’s still close by.
+- If there is no tire center within a mile but there is a gas station within a mile, I drive directly to the gas station and fill it with air (or fill it with a car air pump!) so I can buy some time and get to a tire center that’s still close by.

 When I refer to driving the one mile, I’m referring to suburban roads or places without traffic.
 You may need to reconsider if you’re in the city and driving that one mile takes 15 minutes.

 Why head to a tire center?
 I’ve had my tire changed or hole filled within 15 minutes at a tire center.
-On the other hand, waiting for roadside assistance to come put a donut on your tire can take a couple of hours, and then you’ll still need to get the original tire repaired and put back on.
+On the other hand, waiting for roadside assistance to come put a donut on it can take a couple of hours, and then you’ll still need to get the original one repaired and put back on.